alegrigoriev/svn2git/README.md

 If the project has `RecreateMerges="Yes"` attribute, but you want to disable it for the given `<MapPath>` specification, add `RecreateMerges="No"` attribute to `<MapPath>`.

+A merge is only created if `svn:mergeinfo` delta covers all revisions to be merged.

 Merge creation from a whole directory copy where the source and target paths match branch roots, is always enabled.